arrow

 • good compatibility with external tools.

-Ionic is an AngularJS-based framework for hybrid mobile app development.
-PhoneGap/Cordova should be used to access GPS, sensors, and more.
+#2.
+Ionic is an AngularJS-based mobile app development framework for hybrid mobile apps development.
+Ionic/Cordova should be used to access GPS, sensors, and more.
 It supports several external plugins and extensions and reuses DOM components to improve solution speed.
 Ionic app development benefits include:

 • fast implementation due to the rich ecosystem;